The Shimura curve of discriminant 15 and topological automorphic forms: Introduction

+In a coarse sense, this tells us that $E^*(X)$ combines the cohomological data of $X$ and the $E$-cohomology of a point in some way.
+However, the spectral sequence is the first step in an iterative calculation, and much deeper information is required to complete it: in particular, we need to find differentials and solve hidden extensions in this spectral sequence.
+In a local sense these depend on $X$: if $X$ is a CW-complex, this information is determined by $X$ and the attaching maps for the cells of $X$.
+In a global sense these depend on $E$: this information is determined by an intricate web of connective tissue between the groups $E^t(\ast)$, expressible in terms of cohomology operations, secondary operations, and so on.

+It has been an active research topic to determine all the data necessary to take a graded abelian group, or a graded ring, and lift it to a generalized cohomology theory.
+Quillen showed that for many multiplicative cohomology theories there is a theory of Chern classes, and the formula for the first Chern class of a tensor product of line bundles gives $E^*$ a natural formal group law \cite{quillen-fgl}.
+Landweber showed that the converse holds in many circumstances: given a graded-commutative ring with an appropriate type of graded formal group law, one can {\em realize} it by a generalized cohomology theory \cite{landweber-exact}.

+More recently, Lurie announced a very strongly functorial result of this converse type, generalizing work of Hopkins, Miller, and others.
+It requires more input: instead of just a formal group law, Lurie's result requires an extension of it to a $p$-divisible group satisfying a version of the Serre-Tate property \cite{goerss-landweber-families}.
+This has been exploited to construct generalized cohomology theories attached to certain moduli of abelian varieties, under the general header of topological automorphic forms \cite{taf}.
+Lurie's theorem takes a scheme (or stack) with such a $p$-divisible group and equips its \'etale site with a sheaf of $E_\infty$ ring spectra (the homotopy-theoretic analogue of a sheaf of commutative differential graded algebras).

+This gives us an abundance of new objects in homotopy theory, with each described by purely algebro-geometric data.
+To bring ourselves back down to earth, we must understand the consequences of what we have done.
+The data itself determines many cohomology theories $E$ and their coefficient rings; about the connective tissue it gives not much direct information.

+Shimura curves have provided an interesting test case.
+These parametrize $2$-dimensional abelian varieties with an action of a quaternion algebra, and share many formal similarities with the moduli of elliptic curves.
+They have been harder to cohomologically analyze than the moduli of elliptic curves, but in many cases their images in homotopy theory have provided similar answers.
+In \cite{shimc}, the resulting cohomology theories were analyzed for the Shimura curves of discriminants $6$, $10$, and $14$.
+The most mysterious aspect appeared with the curve of discriminant $10$.
+This curve has a very different geometry than the moduli of elliptic curves, but after $3$-adic completion the Shimura curve and the modular curve have associated cohomology theories that behave in an identical fashion so far as investigations have revealed.

 The program of this paper is to study the Shimura curve of discriminant $15$ and its relation to homotopy theory.
-As such, it is a continuation of the paper~\cite{shimc} which studied the Shimura curves of discriminants $6$, $10$, and $14$.
-The prime $2$ does not divide $15$, and as a result this is the first example of these curves where $2$-primary information in stable homotopy theory can be extracted.
-(The final calculations in homotopy theory are very similar to the calculations of Mahowald-Rezk for topological modular forms with level $\Gamma_0(3)$ structure \cite{mahowald-rezk-level3}---so similar that Figure~\ref{fig:e3-page} and Figure~\ref{fig:e7-page} could easily have appeared in their paper.)
+The prime $2$ does not divide $15$, and as a result this is the first Shimura curve where $2$-primary information in stable homotopy theory can be extracted.
+The path we will follow is similar to that in \cite{shimc}: we describe a moduli object, determine its cohomology, and find the coefficient ring of the resulting cohomology theory by a spectral sequence calculation.